rkuma183/wilsonmar.github.io/_posts/2016-08-23-mac-osx-config-dotfiles.md

 # Disable the sudden motion sensor as it’s not useful for SSDs
 sudo pmset -a sms 0
 {% endhighlight %}

+## Timezone #

+{% highlight text %}
+# Set the timezone for your Continent/US-state/city:
+# see `sudo systemsetup -listtimezones` for other values
+# sudo systemsetup -settimezone "America/Denver" > /dev/null
+{% endhighlight %}

 ## Trackpad, mouse, keyboard, Bluetooth accessories, and input #